A New Option For Chronic Arthritic Pain Management In Dogs – Galliprant®

 With time and feedback from pet owners like you, the value of this medication will become more apparent.
 If you used another medication before for your dog’s arthritis and then gave it Galliprant® or vice versa, I would appreciate your observations and will post it through the feather link above.

 Are There Precautions I Should Take While My Pet Is Taking Galliprant?

 Mother Nature never develops or perpetuates a complex signaling system like prostaglandins with out a good reason.
 Such systems are complex and not fully understood.
 They have multiple functions with good as well as bad consequences and the results of suppressing or stimulating them vary depending on the place in the body where its influence occurs (it varies from tissue to tissue).
-I would suggest that dogs on Galliprant – or any NSAID long term – have periodic blood chemistry and CBC counts.
-The tests that monitor liver and kidney health would be of most interest to me – as would evidence of anemia, blood protein deficiencies or changes in its WBC count.
+I would suggest that dogs on Galliprant® – or any NSAID given long term – have periodic blood chemistry and CBC counts.
+The tests that monitor liver and kidney health would be of most interest to me – as would any evidence of anemia, blood protein deficiencies or changes in its WBC count.
 A baseline test, performed before beginning these medications, would be highly desirable as well.
-You can read about the complexity of the EP4 receptor system here and here (antagonists like AE3-208 decrease EP4 actions, agonists like AE1-32 increase them).
+Any change in your pet’s body weight, appetite, stool consistency or your pet’s general attitude ought to be brought to the attention of your veterinarian.